getporter/proposals/pep/003-dependency-namespaces-and-labels.md

 ## Specification

 The heart of the solution for all of the above use cases is reducing them to a single decision: "GetOrCreate".
-The bundle declares a set of match criteria that is used to identify an existing installation that satisfies the dependency.
+The bundle declares a set of criteria that is used to identify an existing installation that satisfies the dependency.
 If one cannot be resolved, then a new installation is created.

 ### porter.yaml